sourcegraph/about/content/blogposts/2022/migrating-monaco-codemirror.md

 ![A screenshot of the Sourcegraph search input](https://storage.googleapis.com/sourcegraph-assets/blog/codemirror-vs-monaco/image6.png)

-**A simple text input?
-But it has auto-complete, syntax highlighting, tooltips, and a lot more.**

 But there are many features hidden in this bar that you are probably used to from your IDE.